Fransiro/qs8relay_android/README.md

 5) When communicate with device you can configure number of tries and milliseconds between each try.
 You can configure it on device config view.

+6) The app has a widget for see and update background service.

 Thanks you for see my repo!